Frequently Asked Questions

 How long will we have to wait for the bus in Munich?

-For those arriving on earlier flights, the time passes by fast at the airport.
+For those arriving on earlier flights please be patient.
+We realize it's a long day after experiencing an overnight flight.
+Time passes by fast at the airport.
 There are snack bars and stores to browse or just enjoy the time with new friends.
-Our busses will arrive about the same time as our last flights.
+Our busses will arrive about the same time as our last flights arrive.
+All flights for our group will be arriving before 12 noon and we should be on our way to Grassau shortly after we round up our last passenger.

 Back to Top